Skip to Main Content Jump to Main Content

 Throughout the winter months, you’ll find over 40 miles of shared-use trails for snowmobiling and cross-country skiing.
 These trails are located primarily within the Port Clinton, Haldeman and Greenland tracts.
 Snowmobiles are permitted only after the official close of firearms deer season.
 Please consult PA Game Commission for annual hunting season schedules.

-Weiser State Forest features plenty of cold and warm water fishing opportunities.
-Many streams, rivers and reservoirs allow catch and release fishing.
-The Port Clinton Tract, which splits Schuylkill and Berks Counties features Rattling Run, a celebrated wild trout tributary of Catawissa Creek.
+Weiser State Forest offers abundant cold and warm water fishing, with many streams, rivers, and reservoirs designated for catch-and-release.
+The Port Clinton Tract, spanning Schuylkill and Berks Counties, is home to Rattling Run, a prized wild trout tributary of Catawissa Creek.

 Camping